russellmcc/node-osc-min/readme.md

 If the buffer encodes an osc-bundle, this applies the function to each message in the bundle.

-See notes above for the Address transform for why you might want to use this.
+See notes above for applyAddressTransform for why you might want to use this.
 While this does parse and re-pack the messages, the bundle timetags are left in their accurate and prestine state.